GordonRamsay-689/Multi-Query/README.md

+<h1>Multi-Search</h1>

 This is a simple script that lets you search Google and query Gemini directly in terminal, neatly displaying the results.
 More engines and models will be added when _I_ feel like it, but it should be fairly easy to add your own if _you_ feel like it.

 The current implementation will only send the query you provided as an argument when running the script, but I have tested persistent chats, and will be adding a client where you can keep a conversation going (or several conversations) for as long as you like.
-I didn't include that functionality when directly running the module with arguments because I didn't need it.

 ### Prerequisites
 - Python 3.12.3 (tested on macOS.
 Linux compatibility is unconfirmed)